CSCfi/csc-user-guide/docs/cloud/dbaas/firewalls.md

 (public ip) you want to allow that IP in Pukki.
 * If your server does not have a floating ip you need to allow the routers "External Fixed IPs".
 You can find the IP from the Pouta web interface under Network -> Routers -> The specific router -> "External Fixed IPs"

 ### ePouta

-It is important to remember that all traffic from ePouta to Pukki will be going over "the internet" which might be in conflict with why you have choosen to use ePouta in first place.
+It is important to remember that all traffic from ePouta to Pukki will be going over "the internet" which might be in conflict with why you have chosen to use ePouta in first place.

 1. If you still want to allow access to Pukki.
-You must ensure that your home organisation firewalls will allow traffic to your database instance in Pukki.
+You must ensure that your home organization firewalls will allow traffic to your database instance in Pukki.
-2. If you are using a "public ip range" in ePouta then you can just update your database instance with the new ip address with the "CIDR notation" (suffix) `/32`
+2. If you are using a "public ip range" in ePouta then you can just update your database instance with the new ip address with the "CIDR notation" (suffix) `/32`.

 ### Rahti